DevelApp-ai/handwriting-practice/PRD.md

 # Planning Guide

-A gamified handwriting practice application that helps children learn to write letters, numbers, and words using the standard 4-line writing guide (baseline, midline, ascender, descender) commonly used in schools, optimized for tablet pen input.
+A gamified handwriting practice application that helps children learn to write letters (including EU accented characters), numbers, words, and complete sentences with punctuation using the standard 4-line writing guide (baseline, midline, ascender, descender) commonly used in schools, optimized for tablet pen input.

 **Experience Qualities**:
 1. **Encouraging** - Celebrates progress with positive feedback and rewards to build confidence in young learners